 Stefan holds an BA in Multimedia Arts from Middlesex University (London) in Partnership with SAE Institute.
 In 2008 his team won the German Award for the best Online-Shop of 2008 for hagebau.de.

-Heather Fischer has 10 years of experience as an analyst and writer, including 5 years with the Federal Energy Regulatory Commission in Washington, D.C., where she synthesized technical information to make it understandable for policymakers, managed cases on market-based electric energy rates compliance, and followed trends in energy generation and transmission (e.g. renewable energy, and smart grid).
-Following her work at FERC, Heather accompanied Bjorn to Jakarta Indonesia, where he worked with ICCTF for 2 years.
-This time allowed Heather to gain developing country experience, learning about Indonesian language and culture; and to gain climate finance experience, assisting with Bjorn’s work on a volunteer basis.
+Heather Fischer is in charge of product marketing, and market research.
+She collaborates with the team to ensure product-market fit.
+She has 10 years of experience as an analyst and writer, including 5 years with the Federal Energy Regulatory Commission in Washington, D.C., where she synthesized technical information to make it understandable for policymakers, managed cases on market-based electric energy rates compliance, and followed trends in energy generation and transmission (e.g. renewable energy, and smart grid).
+Recognizing that climate change has a disproportionate effect on women in the developing world, Heather is particularly interested in gender issues within climate finance.